-the concern must have been raised with the employer or a prescribed regulator, or the concern has not been raised with the employer or a prescribed regulator, because either: □ the worker reasonably believed s/he would be victimised, if s/he did so, or there is no prescribed regulator and the worker reasonably believed there would be a cover-up, or □ the matter was exceptionally serious.
+the concern must have been raised with the employer or a prescribed regulator, or the concern has not been raised with the employer or a prescribed regulator, because either: □ the worker reasonably believed s/he would be victimised, if s/he did so, or □ there is no prescribed regulator and the worker reasonably believed there would be a cover-up, or the matter was exceptionally serious. und matter was exceptionally scribus.